Iron-Panthers/FRC-2024/README.md

 Iron Panthers repository for 2024 season code.

+## Temporary Git Info

+`main` and `dev` branches require a pull request to merge.
+Go wild (reasonably) with feature/integration/etc branches during development but pr them into `dev` when in a stable state.
+Before comp `dev` will be merged into `main` as a "release".
+Fixes and changes can be made accordingly.
+Subject to change ^

 ## Setting up

 ### Before working: make sure you have the 2024 tools: